amcbulao/itelective3-web/README.md

 * View grades
 * Create report cards
 * Distribute report cards
-* Student Profiling System
+* Student Profiling
-* Teacher Profiling System
+* Teacher Profiling

 ### Possible Sub-Systems
 The current system can be further improved and augmented through the implementation of sub-systems with additional functionalities.